vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

 3. Browse to **D:\Allfiles\Mod04\DemoFiles\AsynchronousActions\begin\AsynchronousActions**.
 4. Select the file **AsynchronousActions.sln** and then click **Open**.
 5. In Solution Explorer, expand the **AsynchronousActions.Web** project, then expand **Controllers** , and then double-click  **CountriesController.cs**.
-6. Explain that the **GetCountries** method synchronously retrieves a list of countries from another web service.
-Explain that to better utilize the thread pool, the **Get** method and the **GetCountries** method should both run asynchronously.
+6. The **GetCountries** method synchronously retrieves a list of countries from another web service.
+To better utilize the thread pool, the **Get** method and the **GetCountries** method should both run asynchronously.
 7. Locate the **GetCountries** method and change its declaration to the following code.

    ```cs